BY OUR PLATFORMS

 “There’s a great future for the zebrafish as a pre-clinical disease model in the bio-pharmaceutical industry.” - Eric Paul Bennett, UCPH

 By using CRISPR/Cas9 to generate pre-clinical animal models, researchers are able to understand drug-target interactions better than ever before.
-Instead of relying on random mutations, CRISPR/Cas9 lets scientists design the genome of their test subjects with pin-point accuracy, leading to the generation of better drug candidates that can then be pursued in further clinical trials.
+Instead of relying on random mutations, CRISPR/Cas9 lets scientists design the genome of their test subjects with pinpoint accuracy, leading to the generation of better drug candidates that can then be pursued in further clinical trials.
 Prof. Bennett confirms:

 “The way by which you can inactivate or target any gene in the model animal’s genome has only been made possible through the use of CRISPR/Cas9.
 Previously, you had to invest a considerable amount of time, about a year, to generate a single mouse knockout model; now, using CRISPR/Cas9, you can generate that mouse in about a quarter of the time.
-This increase in the flexibility and speed of generating animal models is a fantastic asset to the whole field of pharmaceutical science.”
+This increase in the flexibility and speed of generating animal models is a fantastic asset to the whole field of pharmaceutical news.”

 Dr. Di Donato elaborates: “Using the CRISPR/Cas9 system in model organisms increases the robustness and speed of drug target identification and validation processes.
-By gathering detailed functional data from different animal models such as rodents and zebrafish (our model at ZeClinics), we can improve early predictability of drug leads, which decreases the risk of late phase attrition due to efficacy or toxicity issues.”
+By gathering detailed functional data from different animal models such as rodents and zebrafish (our model at ZeClinics), we can improve early predictability of drug leads, which decreases the risk of late-phase attrition due to efficacy or toxicity issues.”

 CRISPR/Cas9 methods are being used to generate all types of different models, but the technique really has a chance to shine when used in combination with Zebrafish.
-Currently underutilized in pre-clinical studies, zebrafish present a perfect opportunity to assess the safety and efficacy of potential new drugs by providing researchers with a cheap, rapidly-reproducing animal with a genome surprisingly similar to that of a human.
+Currently underutilized in pre-clinical studies, zebrafish presents a perfect opportunity to assess the safety and efficacy of potential new drugs by providing researchers with a cheap, rapidly-reproducing animal with a genome surprisingly similar to that of a human.
 They are also ideal for optimizing pre-clinical drug studies as zebrafish larva are practically see-through, meaning their physiology and the effects of a drug can be visually measured in a live body.

 “Using the CRISPR/Cas9 system in model organisms increases the robustness and speed of drug target identification and validation processes”. - Vincenzo Di Donato, ZeClinics

 “The more information we can generate at preclinical stages, the more robust our conclusions will be moving downstream the drug development process.
 Now, the current focus is on target-based screenings, but phenotypic observations are also very relevant.
 This is where the combination of CRISPR/Cas9 with zebrafish comes really handy: not only can we analyze essential domains of any target protein, but we can also perform complex morphological and functional phenotypic assessments in the context of a non-invasive, in vivo assay.
-And all with within the same living individual.”
+And all within the same living individual.”

 Prof. Bennett agrees: “What ZeClinics is presenting to the field of drug discovery is a cheap model organism where desired mutants can be quickly engineered using CRISPR/Cas9.
-The cost efficacy of zebrafish, coupled with designer genetics, is a great asset to the company and to the pharmaceutical field in general.
+The cost-efficacy of zebrafish, coupled with designer genetics, is a great asset to the company and to the pharmaceutical field in general.
 There’s a great future for the zebrafish as a pre-clinical disease model in the bio-pharmaceutical industry.”